beego/beedoc/en-US/mvc/controller/router.md

     beego.Router("/staticblock/:key", &CMSController{}, "get:StaticBlock")
     beego.Router("/all/:key", &CMSController{}, "get:AllBlock")

 The `URLMapping` function above is a new function introduced in Beego 1.3.
-If you didn't use `URLMapping`, beego will find the function by reflection otherwise beego will find the function by `interface` which is much faster.
+If you didn't use `URLMapping`, Beego will find the function by reflection otherwise Beego will find the function by `interface` which is much faster.

 ## namespace